Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

+Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.
 Although everyone with Tourette Syndrome experiences tics, tics aren’t always due to Tourette Syndrome.

-A Tourette diagnosis requires that a person has two motor tics, and at least one vocal tic.
+cdc.gov states that a Tourette diagnosis requires that a person has two motor tics, and at least one vocal tic.
 These tics must be present for more than one year.

 It is also fascinating to know that tics don’t just vary from person to person.
 Tics can evolve over a persons lifetime.

-Medical definition of Tics
+Medical definition of tics

 WebMD provides a more descriptive definition of tics: